hippasus/ExchangeRates/README.md

 This is the rate exchange JSON/JSONP APIs project which is deployed at http://rate-exchange.appspot.com/.

-Currently only currency and temperature rate exchange is supported.
+Currently only currency and temperature rate exchange are supported.

 Usage
 ----